-Psoriasis is a chronic autoimmune condition that causes skin cells to grow far too rapidly.
+Psoriasis is a chronic autoimmune condition that causes skin cells to grow too rapidly.
 As the skin cells accumulate, it leads to patches of red, scaly skin.
 These patches can appear anywhere on your body, including in your mouth.

 It’s rare, but psoriasis can also occur on the tongue.
 Psoriasis on the tongue may be linked with an inflammatory condition affecting the sides and top of the tongue.
 This condition is called geographic tongue.